Ko2259/StockPrice/README.md

 	2. Clone the repository using `git clone git@github.com:Ko2259/StockTool.git`
 	3. Change the directory to StockPrice using `cd StockTool`
 	4. Set up a new virtual environment using `conda env create -f environment.yml`
-	5. Activate the virtual environment using `conda activate test`
+	5. Activate the virtual environment using `conda activate stocktool`
 	6. After finish analyzing, deactivate the virtual environment using `conda deactivate`